dfinity/interface-spec/spec/index.md

 1.  checks the validity of the partial tree using `verify_cert`,

-2.  looks up the value in the certificate using `lookup` at a given path, which uses the subroutine `lookup_path` on the certificate's tree
+2.  looks up the value in the certificate using `lookup` at a given path, which uses the subroutine `lookup_path` on the certificate's tree.

 This mechanism is used in the `read_state` request type, and eventually also for other purposes.